keeks-mtl/milestone-project-Popfit/README.md

 - as a local gym user, I want videos, so I can work out.
 - As someone who's signed up for a class, I want to find the gym, so I can attend the class.
 - As an information seeker, i'm looking for general information about the gym, so i can make a decision.
+- gym members want to know more about gym procedures
+- potential members who want to know about classes.
+- potential members who want to know about prices
+- site owner attract new members.

 Share links to any wireframes, mockups, diagrams etc. These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.